mrmundt/intersect-training.github.io/pages/travel-princeton.md

 ## General Notes
 A hotel block has been reserved at the Nassau Inn in Princeton, NJ, located adjacent to the Princeton University campus.
-The workshop will be held on campus in Jadwin Hall.
+The 2024 Bootcamp will be held on campus in Lewis Library.
 It may be useful to review the [University webpages](http://www.princeton.edu/main/visiting/) about traveling to and visiting Princeton.

 Please send any questions about travel to the workshop to Andrea Rubinstein or Ian Cosden.